vgel/BaseClassesBeGone/README.md

 No. This is an entirely unofficial, fan-made mod.

-What are your liscensing terms?
+What are your licensing terms?
 Can I redistribute this?
 --------------------------------------------------------

 I haven't picked a liscese yet (help me open source gurus ;_;), so for now just don't please.
 Link to this repository.